-“There’s an eye opener, and no mistake” – Greisinger Museum opened
+“There’s an eye opener, and no mistake” – Greisinger Collection opened

 September 7th, 2013, saw the grand opening of the Greisinger Museum in Jenins, Switzerland, displaying the biggest Middle-earth-related collection in the world.
 Tolkien fans gathered to get a sneak peek at what will be displayed following October 1st, 2013, when the museum will be opened to the general public.
 It was quite an experience and I would like to share some of my thoughts, pictures and videos on this.
 If you ever happen to be in Switzerland do visit it – it is worth your time!